emacs-lsp/lsp-mode/docs/page/installation.md

 You need first `lsp-mode`, that is a Emacs client for an LSP server.
 Then you need to install the specific LSP server for your language.
+Finally, call `M-x lsp` or use the corresponding major mode hook to autostart the server.

 ## Client